 With a budget in mind, you are now ready to source talent.
 Talent may include writers, editors, photographers, videographers and video editors, depending on your needs.

 There are few ways that you can source talent for your content team.
 You might put out a job listing for freelance writers or ask for referrals and build your team that way.
-You might also search online for freelance writers that serve a specific niche and offer them a job.
+You might also hire a staffing agency to help find top talent.

 However, there are many online marketplaces that make it super easy to find talent.
 Talent marketplaces are also advantageous because they typically handle payments for you.
 Instead of dealing with 1099s, invoices and sending checks to freelancers, you can simply transfer funds to your account and the marketplace will hold them in escrow until the freelancer completes the job to your satisfaction.